keithalewis/math/fof.md

 in a trading strategy.
 The trader/buyer decides what hedging should be done, but the issuer/seller sometimes also has a say.
 For example, a callable bond allows the issuer to revoke ownership from the buyer by providing an early principal payment.
-The initial transaction typically involves a third entity, the broker/dealer or an exchange, that receives a cash flow for providing liquidity.
+The initial transaction also typically involves a third entity, the broker/dealer or an exchange, that receives a cash flow for providing liquidity.
 It is rare to find a model that accounts for taxes that must be paid due to trading activity.
 These can